Waste isn't waste until you waste it!

-Our model for backyard composting cost municipalities 70 cents per year per household, less than a single residential trash pickup.
-Residents invest $2 per year and Backyard Composting invests 70 cents in grant funds per year.
-(Amounts are 10-year average costs.)
+Our model for backyard composting cost municipalities $1.30 per year per household, around the cost of a single-day residential trash pickup.
+Residents invest $2 per year and Backyard Composting invests 30 cents in grant funds per year.
+(Amounts are 10-year average costs/warranty.)

 With backyard composting there are no ongoing costs for trucks, sifters grinders, composting systems, delivery of finished compost, plus no extra energy used or CO2 emitted in the process — you get the idea.
 Landfill lifespans are also extended and methane release is reduced.